My breast milk smells like soap

 Another useful resource describing ways to identify, scald and store lipase affected milk is a kindle book by Rebekah Hoffer:

-The following article from Breastfeeding Today also has ideas for dealing with soapy milk see :
+The following excerpt from the book Working and Breastfeeding Made Simple also has ideas for dealing with soapy milk see :

 - Avoid drinking your local tap water; switch to bottled water for a while.